Please link this guide if you use it as a reference for your own content

 A maximum of 10 Energy can be regenerated in this manner at any one time.

 Effectively, this Constellation helps to keep uptime on Lisa’s Elemental Burst as it is an additional source of Energy.
-However, one should not purely rely on C1 as a constant source because, in common play, the value of this Constellation is around 4-10 Flat Energy given to Lisa in regular situations.
+However, one should not purely rely on C1 as a constant source because it usually is not a significant amount in regular situations.

 Constellation 2